phengao/hello-world/README_en-bpt.md

 These three repositories and the application platform jointly constitute the development environment based on the `BoAT Infra Arch` infrastructure, where BoAT applications are born.

-The following gradually explains how to compile multiple blockchain demo applications on the `linux-default` platform by combining the three repositories.
+The following steps explain how to compile demo applications for different blockchains on the linux-default platform by combining three repositories:

 ### Development Environment Preparation